mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Buttons_overview.md

 ???+ Info "Info - Export Path Stored in Scene"

-    Every time you click on the <span style="color:lime">Export button</span>, the path set in the Export Path textfield will be stored in the scene.
+    Every time you click on the <span style="color:pink">Export button</span>, the path set in the Export Path textfield will be stored in the scene.

     If the scene is saved then opening Maya for the first time to that scene and firing up the tool, will set that path in the textfield automatically.

-    Alternatively, if you open another Maya scene where you know a path is stored ++ctrl++ + Click on the <span style="color:lime">Select Folder Path button</span> to retrieve the path.
+    Alternatively, if you open another Maya scene where you know a path is stored ++ctrl++ + Click on the <span style="color:pink">Select Folder Path button</span> to retrieve the path.

-## Single Export
+## <span style="color:rgb(88, 172, 241);">**Single Export**</span>

 ![Batch Exporter Window](images/Batch_Exporter_Single_Export.jpg){ .img-medium }

+The single export checkbox allows you export multiple selected objects as once.
+Only thing you have to do is give your export a name and path.

 <span style="color:lime">Single Export</span> - When checking the Single Export checkbox you will see the Name textfield.
 Use the textfield to type in the desired name for your exported Objects.